Preparations on the WW2 home front: Public Information Leaflet 1

 Arrangements will be made for information and instructions to be issued to the public in case of emergency, both through the Press, and by means of Broadcast Announcements.
 Broadcasts may be made at special times, which will be announced beforehand, or during the ordinary News Bulletins.

-There were four more Public Information leaflets issued during the course of the war.
+There were five Public Information leaflets issued during the course of the war.
 Links are in the relevant pages on the WW2 menus, but for completeness they are also linked here.